-2. Relationship between personality and the examined area (for example higher education).
+2. Relationship between personality and the examined area (for example higher education)

 The subject's opinion on how s/he judges the importance of supply elements of a given area.
 Supply had to be split into two groups.
 The first one included the elements which are naturally part of our everyday life, whereas the second included the ones that may give special pleasure and the feeling of success to the consumer.
-Finally, it was asked of each of them what difference they perceive between the joy from consuming products and the joy from making use of services.
+Finally, we asked them what difference they perceive between the joy from consuming products and the joy from making use of services.

-3. Relationship between lifestyle characteristics and the examined area.
-The sources of the elements of the examined area that are extremely important in the subject's life like products or services deemed important by the subject.
-It was investigated the role of environment in affecting decision-making and the dimensions of perceived risk and brand loyalty.
+3. Relationship between lifestyle characteristics and the examined area

+Supply elements of the examined area that are extremely important in the subject's life.
+For products or services deemed important by the subject, to investigate the role of environment in affecting decision-making and the dimensions of perceived risk and brand loyalty.

-4. Description of a subject's own consumption for a given area.
-The subject had to tell about each (about 20 in all) supply element of a given area, and how much a product or service plays an important part in his or her life.
-Then s/he had to classify him- or herself into one of the 5 consumer lifestyle segments explored by TGI Hungary's previous research (TGI 2006).
-Finally, the subject positioned his or her family on a four step scale based on their financial situation.
+4. Description of a subject's own consumption for a given area

+The subject had to tell about each (in all about 20) supply element of a given area, how much a product or service plays an important part in his or her life.
+Then s/he had to classify him- or herself into one of the 5 consumer lifestyle segments explored by TGI Hungary's previous research.
+Finally, the subject positioned his or her family on a 4 step scale based on their financial situation.

 All the respondents in the in-depth interviews have a gainful occupation; the data on their age and education are illustrated in Table 1 below.